xinutec/xinutec.github.io/content/index.md

 - [phryk](http://phryk.net/)
 - [pippijn](http://xinutec.org/~pippijn)

-Additionally, we like to link to the homepages of some permanent non-staff members here:
+Additionally, we like to link to the homepages of some permanent members here:

 - [McManiaC](https://nils.cc/)